lsst/pipe_tasks/doc/lsst.pipe.tasks/tasks/lsst.pipe.tasks.calibrateImage.CalibrateImageTask.rst

 `~lsst.pipe.tasks.calibrateImage.CalibrateImageTask` performs "single frame processing" on one (single *visit*) or two (two *snap* visit) post- :ref:`Instrument Signature Removal <lsst.ip.isr>` single detector exposure (``postISRCCD``).
 This involves merging two *snaps* (if provided) into one *visit* exposure, repairing cosmic rays and defects, detecting and measuring sources on the exposure to make an initial estimation of the point spread function (PSF), re-doing detection and measurement with that fitted PSF to compute the astrometric and photometric calibrations, and computing summary statistics of the exposure and measured catalog.
-Its primary outputs are a calibrated exposure (``initial_pvi``, pixel values in nanojansky) and catalog (``initial_stars_detector``) of bright, well-measured point-like sources that were used as inputs to calibration and that are suitable for downstream use (for example as kernel candidates in difference imaging).
+Its primary outputs are a calibrated, background-subtracted exposure (``initial_pvi``, pixel values in nanojansky) and catalog (``initial_stars_detector``) of bright, well-measured point-like sources that were used as inputs to calibration and that are suitable for downstream use (for example as kernel candidates in difference imaging).
 This task replaces the two older tasks `~lsst.pipe.tasks.characterizeImage.CharacterizeImageTask` (roughly repair/estimate PSF/aperture correct) and `~lsst.pipe.tasks.calibrate.CalibrateTask` (roughly detect/measure/astrometry/photometry).

 .. _lsst.pipe.tasks.calibrateImage.CalibrateImageTask-summary: